pyriemann.classification.KNearestNeighbor

 Classification by k-nearest neighbors.

 Classification by k-nearest neighbors (k-NN).
-For each point of the test set, the pairwise distance to each element of the training set is estimated.
+For each matrix of the test set, the pairwise distance to each element of the training set is estimated.
 The class is affected according to the majority class of the k-nearest neighbors.

 n_neighborsint, default=5